 Projects implementing the ZKP technology

 NuCypher is a strong ICO project that’s building a network for proxy re-encryption.
 The idea is that you own a certain confidential document and you encrypt it with your private key.
 If you want to share the encrypted document with a colleague you have to give him your private key, which is NOT the thing to do!
 Instead, this is where proxy re-encryption comes in handy.
 The technology allows you to create a re-encrypted key towards someone’s public key.
 Now, you can safely share the document encrypted with the re-encrypted key so the receiver can open it with his private key.

 NuCypher works with a network of nodes which are responsible for the re-encrypted keys as the keys are stored in pieces across multiple nodes to make them even more secure.
 To make things quicker, the network uses a derivative form of ZKP tech – non-interactive zero-knowledge (NIZK) proofs – with the goal of verifying the correctness of re-encryption, to prevent KMS nodes from cheating without being caught.

 The Nuggets project is giving control back to users when purchasing items online.
 You own your personal data and decide how much of the data will be shared with online shops where you’re buying products.
-The idea behind Nuggets is that centralised databases owned by online shops often lack security and are a potential target for data breaches.
+The idea behind Nuggets is that centralized databases owned by online shops often lack security and are a potential target for data breaches.
 Nuggets itself is not unique.
 However, the Nuggets blockchain implements ZKP technology to hide a transaction’s private information.